romi/romi-robots-docs/docs/Scanner/tutorials/hardware_scan.md

 ## Troubleshooting

 ### Serial access denied
+* The CNC and Gimbal might be connected to different ports than the ones specified in the configuration file.
+Please check with the `dmesg -w` command.
 * Look [here](../build/troubleshooting.md#serial-access-denied) if you can not communicate with the scanner using usb.
-* Make sure the device used to run the acquisition is well connected to the camera (wifi)
+* Make sure the device used to run the acquisition is indeed connected to the camera (wifi)
 * Message to Gimbal still transiting :
 ```bash
 Traceback (most recent call last):
   File "/home/romi/miniconda3/envs/scan_0.8/lib/python3.8/site-packages/serial/serialposix.py", line 265, in open
     self.fd = os.open(self.portstr, os.O_RDWR | os.O_NOCTTY | os.O_NONBLOCK)
 OSError: [Errno 16] Device or resource busy: '/dev/ttyACM0'
 ```
-Try deconnect and reconnect the USB link and rerun a Scan
+Try disconnect and reconnect the USB link and rerun an acquisition